intelligent-machine-learning/dlrover/docs/tutorial/pytorch_training.md

 users need to create an `ElasticTrainer` to wrap the model, optimizer and scheduler. `ElasticTrainer` can keep the total batch size fixed by accumulating gradients if the number of worker decreases.
+For example, there are only 4 workers and the user set 8 workers, each worker will accumulate gradients with 2 micro-batches before synchronizing gradients.
+The number of micro-batch to update gradient is also 8.

 ```python
 model = Net()